-Seven per cent of people in the UK are vegan, according to a study by Compare the Market earlier this year, while a study by the Vegan Society suggests the number of vegans in Britain could rise over the next few years.
+Seven per cent of people in the UK are vegan, according to a study by Compare the Market last year, while a study by the Vegan Society suggests the number of vegans in Britain could rise over the next few years.

 Vegan trainer, nutritionist and 'Hench Herbivore' Youtuber Paul Kerton is a firm believer that it is possible.

 Mr Kerton has previously trained vegan soldiers, and emphasises the benefits of a whole foods-based vegan diet, warning against processed products.

 He claims to have more energy on the diet and says he recovers more quickly after training than when he was on a diet including animal products.